Curing Miracle Steps in LLM Mathematical Reasoning with Rubric Rewards: Method: Training with Rubric Rewards

-\textit{2.
-Continuity}: Unlike the binary Verifier and saturation‑prone PRM, RRM yields fine‑grained, interpretable 0–10 scores that correlate strongly with false‑positive rates (98.2\%→17.6\% from score 0 to 10).
-This dense, calibrated signal rewards partially correct, fixable reasoning and penalizes errors proportionally, providing more informative gradients for training.
+The results in Figure \ref{fig:comparison_checker} show that RRM outperforms both PRM and the Verifier in two aspects: \textit{Accuracy}: RRM achieves an F1 of 0.693, surpassing PRM by +0.312 and the Verifier by +0.144. \textit{Continuity}: Unlike the binary Verifier and saturation‑prone PRM, RRM yields fine‑grained, interpretable 0–10 scores that correlate strongly with false‑positive rates (98.2\%→17.6\% from score 0 to 10).
+This relatively dense, calibrated signal rewards partially correct, fixable reasoning and penalizes errors proportionally, providing more informative gradients for training.

 Overall, RRM offers both higher accuracy and richer, well‑calibrated feedback, making it better suited for reducing false positives and promoting robust reasoning than PRM or binary verification.